A constructive way to compute the Tarski number of a group: Preliminaries

-The number $\tau=n+m$ for $n$ and $m$ in condition 1 of the previous definition is called the Tarski number of that paradoxical decomposition; the minimum of all such numbers over all the possible paradoxical decompositions of $G$, is called the Tarski number of $G$ and denoted by $\tau(G)$.
+The number $\tau=n+m$ for $n$ and $m$ in (\ref{star}) is called the Tarski number of that paradoxical decomposition; the minimum of all such numbers over all the possible paradoxical decompositions of $G$, is called the Tarski number of $G$ and denoted by $\tau(G)$.
 In the case that there is no paradoxical decomposition, we set $\tau(G)=\infty$.
 The Tarski number of a group is of real interest and has been estimated for some classes of groups.
 But it is not so easy to compute in many cases.
-However finding upper bounds for this number is not of low value to many authors and also to us.
-For rather detailed materials in the subject see \cite{sapir} and \cite{silber}.
+For more details see \cite{sapir} and \cite{silber}.

+We draw the reader's attention to the next proposition for different types of paradoxical decompositions.